The opposite also happens every day. People look for job opportunities in NYC because they dream of being here.

 Step #3: Nail the Phone Interview

 Out-of-state applicants generally receive a phone interview as part of the hiring process.
 Since you don’t have a way to express your experience through non-verbal communication, your voice must be laser-focused on each answer you provide.
-The goal of this step is to put the hiring manager’s mind at ease while showing that you have the experience necessary to fill the open position successfully.
+This step aims to put the hiring manager’s mind at ease while showing that you have the experience necessary to fill the open position successfully.

 Step #4: Talk About Why You Are Moving